guanyingc/DeepHDRVideo-Dataset/README.md

 This repository describes the training and testing datasets used in **[HDR Video Reconstruction: A Coarse-to-fine Network and A Real-world Benchmark Dataset, ICCV 2021](http://guanyingc.github.io/DeepHDRVideo/)**.
 We also provide the python scripts used for processing the raw data and capturing real data.
 Python scripts in this repository work with python 3.5+.

 Datasets can be download in [Google Drive](https://drive.google.com/drive/folders/10CzRavlDob7QkI5zAtQSWLfxeOUPRFZD?usp=sharing) or BaiduYun (TODO).
+Thumbnails for the captured dataset can be found in [this page](https://guanyingc.github.io/DeepHDRVideo-Dataset/).

 ## Table of Contents